Friends of the Museum

 Joseph Ustach, of Beaufort, was born in Springfield, Mass.
 He first came to Carteret County in 1967 when he worked on his MS thesis at the Radiobiology Lab, now the Southeast Fisheries Center.
 He tagged menhaden for two summers.
 He left for the Army in 1969 and in 1971 worked at the Chesapeake Biological Laboratory.
 In 1973 he returned to NC State to pursue his doctorate.
 He moved permanently to Carteret County in 1974.
 He was the Executive Officer for the Duke/UNC Oceanographic Consortium, which operated the R/V Cape Hatteras, for 30 years.
 He retired in 2011.
 He is married to Nancy and they have two children, Emily and Peter.
 His son is a graduate of the Museum’s Junior Sailing Program.
 He has been on the vestry of St. Paul’s Church, volunteers for Meals on Wheels and the Broad Street Clinic.
 He also is a member of the Southern Aires Big Band and the Carteret Sunshine Community Band.

-F. William “Bill” Weinhold, a native of Morehead City, is a vice-president of Sound Bank.
-He joined the bank in 2000, before it officially opened its doors.
+F. William “Bill” Weinhold, a native of Morehead City, is a vice-president of Coastal Bank & Trust.
 Bill is a graduate of Atlantic Christian (now Barton) College.
 He and his wife, Sarah, a public-school teacher, live in Newport.
 Their son, William, 25, is a veteran of the Friends’ Junior Sailing Program.
 The Weinhold family are avid sailors.

 Bill has served on the boards of the Carteret County Chamber of Commerce, Communities in Schools, and the Downtown Morehead City Revitalization Association.
 He currently serves as Treasurer of the Carteret Community College Foundation.